 2. Humongous Glaciers

-Iceland is a glaciated country with over 4,500 square miles of glacier so, it’s impossible to end your visit without walking on ice in some way.
-Vatnajökull is the most in demand glacier in Iceland mainly because of its gargantuan size and innumerable tongues on every side.
-Nearly all of glacier tours take place on this gigantic glacier, and it is home to the largest national park in Iceland and Europe.
+Iceland is a glaciated country with over 4,500 square miles of the glacier so, it’s impossible to end your visit without walking on ice in some way.
+Vatnajökull is the most in-demand glacier in Iceland mainly because of its gargantuan size and innumerable tongues on every side.
+Nearly all of the glacier tours take place on this gigantic glacier, and it is home to the largest national park in Iceland and Europe.